 There's no singular consistent day that petrol prices are cheaper.
 In the major cities, the best day to buy fuel is at a low point in a price cycle – which is a movement in the retail price from a low point to a high point to a subsequent low point.

-You can find daily updates on petrol price cycles, including advice on whether it's a good day to buy fuel in your capital city, on the ACCC website.
 Alternatively, a number of apps in our fuel apps test also provide this information.
-However, apps and states/territories that rely on user-submitted data will be less accurate than those with access to government databases.
+However, apps in states or territories that rely on user-submitted data will be less accurate than those with access to government databases.

-The way you drive and the condition of your car also has an impact on the amount of fuel you use.
-Here are a few tips to help.
+The way you drive and the condition of your car have an impact on the amount of fuel you use.
+Here are a few tips to help you save while you drive:

 - Avoid short trips: cars can use up to 20% more fuel when the engine is cold.